The JCCSF is closed all day on Saturday, Sept 30 for the Jewish holiday of Sukkot.

 Time

-In celebration of Simchat Torah, join us in the JCCSF atrium to open up the ancient scroll and explore the wisdom, stories, symbolism and Hebrew letters of this sacred book.
+In celebration of Simchat Torah, join us in the JCCSF atrium to open up the ancient scroll and explore the wisdom, stories, symbolism and Hebrew letters of this sacred text.

 Learn More